Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection

 \cite{Jacobs1991AdaptiveMO} proposed the idea of different experts for solving sub-tasks of a larger task.
 In the domain of multimodal learning, several studies have used MoE approaches for improving multimodal recommendation systems \cite{Lu2015ContentBasedCF, Ma2019SNRSR, Qin2020MultitaskMO}. \cite{Zhang2024CLIPMoETB} used MoE approach to improve the encoding performance of CLIP. \cite{Lin2024MoELLaVAMO} used soft-routers in MoE setting to achieve scaling in LLaVA model.
 A series of works \cite{Wang2021VLMoUV, Long2023MultiWayAdapaterAL, Shen2023ScalingVM} assigned different experts to handle different modalities.
 In the domain of multimodal (audio + text + images) analysis of sarcasm, \cite{Yu2023MMoEEM} used different large models as experts in audio, image or text modalities to model their interaction.

-In contrast to existing approaches, we propose a novel framework that addresses the problem of sarcasm detection (image+text) from dual perspective, content and external rationales.
+In contrast, we propose a novel framework that addresses the problem of sarcasm detection (image+text) from dual perspective, content and external rationales.
 Our dual expert approach can identify saracsm based on considering the content or external rationales or a mix of both.